-The Census Bureau and OMB provide below a copy of the procedures for participation in the 2010 Decennial Census LUCA Program.
-Comments are not being accepted on the program provisions, which were offered for public comment previously.
-This information is being provided below for reference purposes only.
-Please see the notice published in the Federal Register on March 7, 2008 (73 FR 12369) for more information on the program.
+The Census Bureau and OMB provide below a summary of the procedures for participation in the 2010 Decennial Census LUCA Program.
+This information is being provided below for reference purposes only; the 2010 Decennial Census LUCA Program has concluded.
+Please see the notice published in Federal Register on March 7, 2008, (73 FR 12369) for more information on the program.

-For the 2010 LUCA Program. participating governmental jurisdictions chose one of three participation options for reviewing the census address list and/or submitting their own local residential address information to the Census Bureau.
+For the 2010 LUCA Program, participating governmental jurisdictions chose one of three participation options for reviewing the census address list and/or submitting their own local residential address information to the Census Bureau.
 In addition, they could opt to receive materials in paper or computer-readable formats, or use Census Bureau-supplied software to update their jurisdiction's map features and address list.
 Jurisdictions with more than 6,000 addresses were required to participate using a computer-readable address list or the Census Bureausupplied software.
-All LUCA participants were required to "geocode" (i.e., identify for an individual address its correct geographic location including the correct state, county, census tract, and census block codes) each city-style address they added or submitted.
+All LUCA participants were required to "geocode" (i.e., identify for an individual address its correct geographic location including the correct State, county, census tract, and census block codes) each city-style address they added or submitted.
 The census tract and census block numbers are displayed on the Census Bureausupplied maps, digital shapefiles, and software tool.
 Additionally, all LUCA participants could make updates and corrections to the features and boundaries on the Census Bureausupplied maps or digital shapefiles.
-Described below are the three options that Tribal, State, and local governments could have used to participate in the 2010 Decennial Census LUCA Program.
+Described below are the three options that tribal, State, and local governments could have used to participate in the 2010 Decennial Census LUCA Program.